uaineteine/GitPusher/README.md

 * **Daniel Stamer-Squair** - *UaineTeine*

+Copyright © 2019-2021 Daniel Stamer-Squair

+I developed this app during my honours year to minimise the risk to RSI.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details